 When visiting Rajasthan, you can’t avoid the incredible Rajasthani Food whilst exploring the myriad of attractions and widely visited locations.
 It would be a mistake not to taste the region’s top dishes which is why we have a foodie’s guide to this North Indian state.

 Rajasthan is not just famous for its vibrant cultural side but is also equality famous for its relishing cuisine that is both unique and spicy.
 Made from local and fresh ingredients, the cooking process of Rajasthan is as unique as its dishes.
 Most of their food items are made from milk, and the use of pure ghee adds to the fantastic flavours.

-Go ahead and book a package at eRajasthanTourism.net that not only introduces you to the rich culture of the land of Maharajas but also makes you acquainted with the distinctively popular Rajasthani cuisine.
+You can book a holiday package that not only introduces you to the rich culture of the land of Maharajas but also makes you acquainted with the distinctively popular Rajasthani cuisine.
 The vast and varied cuisine shows that Rajasthanis love their food.
 The frequent use of red chillies and oil and reduced water ensures that food is well preserved.